Policy and Basic Approach

 System and Responsible Officers

-With the officer in charge of the Purchasing Division as the responsible party, the Purchasing Division formulates and implements plans related to sustainable procurement for purchases made by our Group (Purchasing Division, major business divisions, and domestic and overseas affiliates).
+With the responsible officer for the Purchasing Division, the Purchasing Division formulates and implements plans related to sustainable procurement for purchases made by the Mitsui Chemicals Group (Purchasing Division, major business divisions, and domestic and overseas affiliates).

-To realize sustainable procurement, the Purchasing Division regularly checks the status of our suppliers by conducting sustainable procurement SAQ surveys and audits.
+To realize sustainable procurement, the Purchasing Division regularly verifies the status of our suppliers by conducting sustainable procurement SAQ surveys and audits.

 Goals and Results